 The adidas Group is rated among the most successful sportswear companies across Europe.
 Worldwide, the sporting goods manufacturer holds rank second behind long-term rival Nike.
 The company is known for manufacturing sportswear, athletic shoes and footwear and further sports-related goods such as bags, watches and eyewear.
 The adidas Group’s headquarter is located in Herzogenaurach, Germany.
 Additional locations are spread around the globe.
 The foundation of adidas took place in 1949 and the company has been named after his founder Adolf (‘Adi’) Dassler (‘Das’).
 Today the company has a global workforce of approximately 57,000 employees.

 The adidas Group’s products are sold under brand names such as adidas, Reebok and TaylorMade.
-Three stripes and leaves are the special characteristics of the adidas official brand logo.
+Three stripes and leaves are the special symbols of the adidas official brand logo.
 They are intended to symbolize the overall Olympic spirit which brings the three continental plates together.
-In 2016, the brand was listed among the most valuable brands in Germany and consumers tend to be very loyal to the adidas brand in general.
-Reebok and TaylorMade are completing the group’s brand portfolio.
+In 2017, the brand was listed among the most valuable brands in Germany and consumers tend to be very loyal to the adidas brand in general.
+Reebok and TaylorMade complete the group’s brand portfolio.

-Besides the manufacturing of sportswear, the company is listed as sponsor of various sport clubs and single athletes.
+Besides the manufacture of sportswear, the company is listed as the sponsor of various sport clubs and individual athletes.
 The sponsorship of soccer plays the most dominant role.